 P: Part I: 56 points with at least a B average in Philosophy courses at 300-level.
-Students without this prerequisite may be considered on a case-by-case basis approved by the Head of School (subject to NZVCC CUAP approval December 2006).
+Students without this prerequisite may be considered on a case-by-case basis approved by the Head of School.

 Candidates who have qualified for a BA(Hons) in Philosophy may be admitted as candidates for the MA in Philosophy for a course of study comprising a thesis only.